morpav/zceq_solver/README.md

 Run `make NOPROFILING=1` to skip the profiling build.
 You can switch to gcc then.
 (Profiling using gcc could be done too).

+### SCons

+Alternatively, the software can be build with scons.

+The scons build also supports cross building for windows (profiling is automatically disabled for this scenario).
+See ```scons -h``` for all local options.

+### Python Package

 ## Algorithm outline